brodarnikola/NTH/README.md

 # PHP_WITH_CLASS_EXAMPLE
-Okey I will be short.
-My name is Nikola Brodar and I have put here some example of how to fill, make HTML table from MySQL database. solution of task
+Here I have put some example of how to fill, make HTML table from MySQL database.
+I use prepared execute PHP statement and PHP Class solution of task